deepik27/simple-toolchain-20210602121701501/README.md

 ## Privacy Notice

-The IoT for Automotive - Fleet Management Starter Application includes code to track deployments to [IBM Cloud](https://www.bluemix.net/) and other Cloud Foundry platforms.
+The IBM IoT Connected Vehicle Insights - Fleet Management Starter Application includes code to track deployments to [IBM Cloud](https://www.bluemix.net/) and other Cloud Foundry platforms.

 For each instance that you deploy, the following information is sent to a [Deployment Tracker](https://github.com/IBM/metrics-collector-service) service on each deployment: